 Health insurance is not an allowable deduction for the owners of a rental property business.
 Yes…I teach that having a rental property is essentially having a small business.
 I want you to deduct every possible expense related to that rental.
 There is an exception.

-A situation where you have an ’employee’ running and managing your rental property portfolio, you could write-off THEIR health insurance premiums as an employee benefit.
+If you have an employee managing your rental properties, their health insurance premiums are deductible as an employee benefit.
 BUT, you can’t deduct premiums for the owner on a Schedule E, reported on their 1040 Tax Return.
 The technical reason being, a business owner can only write-off health insurance premiums against self-employment income.
 A rental property does not generate self-employment income (thankfully), it produces passive income or losses.

 Sole-Proprietorship, Side-Hustle, and Single Member LLC Business Owners

-Regarding the actual payment of the premiums, let your small business pay for it, OR pay for it personally- it doesn’t matter.
+When it comes to paying the premiums, you have options.
+Your small business can pay, OR you can pay them personally.
+Either way works.
 You simply report it on Schedule 1, Line 16 (not Schedule C).
 Moreover, the policy doesn’t have to be in the name of the business.
 It can be a ‘personal’ policy you pay for by your small business.

-The only requirement to deduct health insurance premiums as a small business owner in this situation is that you have ‘net income’.
-The business has to have a profit greater than the amount of health insurance premiums you are trying to write-off!
+If you don’t have net income, you can’t take the deduction.
+The business must have a profit greater than the amount of health insurance premiums you are trying to write-off!

 EXAMPLE: